 - Eleanor Mills, editorial director of the Sunday Times and current chair of WIJ;

-- Jane Martinson, columnist , Guardian and former chair of WIJ;
+- Jane Martinson, columnist , Guardian, Marjorie Deane Professor of Financial Journalism at City University and a former chair of WIJ.

 - Alison Gow, editor (digital innovation) at Trinity Mirror Regionals and a board member of the Society of Editors;